htruong/htruong.github.io/_posts/2017-01-01-smartphone-detox.md

 But I feel like I learned something when I navigated by my instinct and made mistakes that took me 30 minutes on a route that would have otherwise taken me 15 minutes if I navigated by Google Maps.
 I also saw myself trying when I went ice skating at the end of the year with my friends, I was the last one still struggling until I was very sore.
 All of my friends quitted before me and went playing with their phones and posted pictures of them on Facebook.
 I don't think I can claim that I was good or know better than anyone, but I think there is some light at the end of the tunnel when my mind becomes so bored that I had to do something about it.
 I feel a new sense of freedom.

-I will sell my Pixel phone.
+I will get rid of the most advanced phone, the Pixel.